jkeur/PhyloNets/README.md

 4. Run e.g. "CassAlgorithm 'in_filename' --printretnum --timeout=5".

 Notes:
 - The option --printretnum prints the progress of the reticulation number found so far.
 The given number always indicates a lower bound.
+The format is 'k=K,r=R', where K is the minimum level of the output network and R is the minimum reticulation number.
+If a network is found, the data that are printed lastly, represent the parameters for the output network (e.g. 'k=4,r=4' for ElusivenessFig9.clu).
 - The option --timeout=X ensures that the program does not run longer than X minutes.